n-bock/proespm/README.md

 Processing of electrochemical, spectral and imaging files with optional import of labjournals.
-So far the following measurements can be processed: STM, ECSTM, AFM, SEM, CV, Chronoamperometry, XPS, Raman data and plain images.
+So far the following measurements can be processed: STM, ECSTM, AFM, SEM, CV, Chronoamperometry, XPS, Raman data, and Optical Microscope images.

 Usage as Script
 ----------------